vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 ```

 - Any tokenholder with more than `<min_voting_tokens>` tokens has `<num_votes>` voting attempts per epoch and proposal, i.e., they can change their mind `<num_votes>-1` times in one epoch.
 This means, a transaction is pre_block rejected, if there are `<num_votes>` or more votes on the same proposal in the blockchain in this epoch, and post_block rejected, if there are `<num_votes>` or more on the same proposal in the blockchain plus earlier in the current block.
 - Any tokenholder that had more than 50% if its post-rejected is banned for max (30 seconds, 1/48 of an epoch) or until the next epoch starts, and all its governance related transactions ( but no no trading related transactions) are immediately rejected.
 E.g. if the epoch duration is 1 day, then the ban period is 30 minutes.
 If however the epoch is 10 seconds, then the ban period is 30 seconds (or until the start of the next epoch).
-The test for 50% of the governance transactions is repeated once the next governance related transaction is post-rejected, so a it is possible for a violating party to get banned quite quickly again; the test is only done in case of a new post-rejection, so the account does not get banned twice just because the 50% quata is still excveeded when the ban ends.
+The test for 50% of the governance transactions is repeated once the next governance related transaction is post-rejected, so a it is possible for a violating party to get banned quite quickly again; the test is only done in case of a new post-rejection, so the account does not get banned twice just because the 50% quata is still exceeded when the ban ends.

 The voting counters are unaffected by the ban, so voting again on an issue that already had the full number of votes in the epoch will lead to a rejection of the new vote; this is now likely to not trigger a new ban, as this rejection will happen pre-consensus, and thus not affect the 50% rule.